nathpicard/Dev-Logs/wk3.md

 ## Attempts 2 Code ##
 **Markdown**

+**What do we have to do ?**
+-expectations for project. where do we see the problems(cracks in the system) think about some of the texts that we've read and do research into what has already been done... how could it be problematic, what excites me, concern that I'm struggling with, how the technology resonates with the story I want to tell, what do i need to find out?
+10mins

 ## Thoughts on readings ##
 -Surprisingly short chapters.
 I'm much more drawn to the concept of Poetic Terrorism than Art Sabotage.
 I think this stems from a constant interest in creating and making over destroying.
 I think that I understand the desire to destroy in order to resist the reproduction of past values.